N3zzar/Maven-Analytics-Challenge---World-Cup-Dataset/README.md

 -----------

-# Project Description
+## Project Description

-This was one of the challenge from Maven analytics that i worked on.
+This was a challenge from Maven analytics that i worked on.
 It feautured a sport domain dataset.
 Even though the sports domain is not a domain i have enough knowledge on, i wanted to try it out.
-I embarked on it to make information visually appealing.
+I embarked on it to present information in a visually appealing format

 --------
-# Project Objectives
+## Project Objectives

 The objective of this challenge was to Visualize a country's history in the world cup,their road to Qatar, and their expectations for the tournament.

 -------
-# Data Gathering
+## Data Gathering

 This dataset was already provided by Maven analaytics.

 -------
-# Data transformation
+## Data transformation

 1. Loaded all the dataset i was suppose to load
 2. I converted the data-type to the correct ones for each columns in the data that was loaded